mattpallatt/MP.LanguageManager.DeepLTranslate/README.md

 ![image](./img/appsettings.png)

-A &lt;DeepL&gt;&lt;Formality&gt; Configuration element in appSettings can be used to control the formality of translations, with options Less, More, PreferLess, PreferMore, Default - a pro license is required, otherwise any setting other than Default will make the translation hang.
+A &lt;DeepL&gt;&lt;Formality&gt; Configuration element in appSettings can be used to control the formality of translations, with options Less, More, PreferLess, PreferMore, Default - a pro license is required for any other setting than Default.

 A &lt;DeepL&gt;&lt;English&gt; Configuration element in appSettings controls whether to translate to en-GB or en-US where "En" is your target language in Optimizely.